keks24/shenanigans/raspberry-pi-access-point/README.md

 # raspberry-pi-music-player

-Ansible Playbooks to set up an access point on the Raspberry Pi.
+ansible playbooks to set up an access point on the raspberry pi.